 Can you work from home on certain days?
-Can you work longer hours 4 days a week and take a day off?
-If you can’t keep your end of the bargain, you will lose the privilege so ensure you make it work
+Can you work more hours 4 days a week and take a day off?
+If you can’t keep your end of the bargain, you will lose the privilege so ensure you make it work.

-A grandma-type neighbor or college kid with flexible schedules make for perfect sitters.
+A grandma-type neighbor or a college student with flexible schedules make for perfect sitters.
 They are affordable “mom helpers” who can comfortably help with household tasks and child supervision while you are otherwise engaged.

 Only you and your partner know what will work for your situation.
 Consider all angles of the issue and decide what’s best for you, your kids, your career, and your pocket.